polk54/polk54.github.io.archive/images/README.md

-These are the images used
+Images for my website.
+Some of these images are left from the early 2018 version of the site.